What is Legionnaires’ disease? - NewsBreak

 - Plumbing systems

-It’s worth noting that home and auto air-conditioning units are not a risk for bacterial infestation because they don’t use water to cool their environments, but windshield wiper units containing water instead of fluid are.
+It’s worth noting that home and auto air-conditioning units are not a risk for bacterial infestation because they don’t use water to cool their environments, but windshield wiper units containing water instead of fluid are.1 shot after reported attack on officer near Hillsboro Police Department

 Human infection can happen with the bacteria is breathed in through droplets in the air.
 If water containing the bacteria “goes down the wrong pipe” into the lungs, this can also cause infection.
 While it’s possible to spread the bacteria from person to person, this generally doesn’t happen, the CDC reports.